jayman1466/lab_protocols/Lambda Red Recombineering.md

 1. In e. coli, colonies should appear within 24-36 hours.

 ## Curing your strain of pORTMAGE
 If you used pORTMAGE as the source of the lambda red genes, it'll be useful to get rid of that plasmid.
-To do so, culture the strain for 24 hours at 34C (without adding the antibiotic that selects for pORTMAGE).
-Then culture another 24 hours at 37C (again without the antibiotic that selects for pORTMAGE).
+To do so, pick a colony and culture the strain for 24 hours at 34C (without adding the antibiotic that selects for pORTMAGE).
+Then backdilute 1:1000 into a fresh culture for another 24 hours at 37C (again without the antibiotic that selects for pORTMAGE).
 Then plate on LB.
-Check single colonies to see if they lost the plasmid.
+Check single colonies to see if they lost the plasmid (the cells should no longer be resistant to the antibiotic on the portmage plasmid).